Calorie counting apps and long-term weight loss

 In summary

 The food-tracking apps are a helpful tool when used in the short term and with specific learning objectives.
-They help you learn about the macronutrient composition of different ingredients, make smart food choices, and keep yourself accountable and focused on the weight loss process.
+They help you learn about the macronutrient composition of different ingredients, make wise food choices, and stay accountable and focused on the weight-loss process.

-Unfortunately, many people use food-tracking apps to restrict calories and reduce food intake.
+Unfortunately, many people use food-tracking apps to restrict calorie intake.
 They learn to rely on an algorithm rather than their body to tell them how much to eat and to ignore their internal cues to regulate food intake.
-Calorie counting is rarely a successful strategy for weight loss, and most dieters gain weight back within the first year.
+Calorie counting is rarely an effective strategy for weight loss, and most dieters regain weight within the first year.
 Weight maintenance is just as essential as the initial weight loss.
-That’s why working with a professional or engaging in a comprehensive weight loss program can be so helpful.
-Make sure to learn from your nutritionist how they can help you change your eating habits so you can lose weight and keep it off.
+That’s why working with a professional or participating in a comprehensive weight-loss program can be so helpful.
+Make sure to learn from your nutritionist how they can help you change your eating habits to lose weight and keep it off.

 References: